psrc/itm-tutorial-git/07-github.md

 We already have most of the machinery we need to do this;
 the only thing missing is to copy changes from one repository to another.

-Systems like Git allow us to move work between any two repositories.
-In practice,
-though,
-it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
+Git allows us to move work between any two repositories.
+In practice, though, it's easiest to think of one copy as a central hub, and to keep it on the web rather than on someone's laptop.
 Most programmers use hosting services like [GitHub](http://github.com),